D-X-Y/landmark-detection/README.md

 The training and testing codes for [Supervision-by-Registration (CVPR 2018)](https://xuanyidong.com/publication/cvpr-2018-sbr/) are located in the [SBR directory](https://github.com/D-X-Y/landmark-detection/tree/master/SBR).

+## Teacher Supervises Students How to Learn from Partially Labeled Images for Facial Landmark Detection

+The model codes for [Teacher Supervises Students (TS3) (ICCV 2019)] are located in the [TS3 directory](https://github.com/D-X-Y/landmark-detection/tree/master/TS3).

 ## Citation
 If this project helps your research, please cite the following papers: